Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 A baby crocodile practicing its menacing stare Island Swamp Safari Village - where even the juveniles look judgmental |

 The baby crocodile felt surprisingly heavy and textured.
 Its scales were like bumpy armor.
-The guide explained it would grow to about 13 feet.
-We made a mental note to never swim in murky water.
+The guide explained it would grow to about 13 feet and mentioned that crocodiles have a "third eyelid" (nictitating membrane) that acts like built-in swimming goggles.
+We made a mental note to never swim in murky water, regardless of our eyewear situation.

 |